vdbrink/vdbrink.github.io/node-red/node-red_home-assistant_full_moon.md

 To trigger a flow in Node-RED based on an event updates in Home Assistant you can use the node 'events: state'

-An example is to send a message (in this case to the debug node, replace it with you own chat app) when it's full moon.
+An example is to send a message (in this case, to the debug node, replace it with your own chat app) when it's a full moon.

 <img src="images_ha/full_moon_flow.png" alt="flow Node-RED full moon"/>